dikortis/LetsTalkETC/Episodes/Episode_2.md

-so the Twittersphere is going nuts with that one it's it's pretty awesome what do you guys think Lane I guess you can give us give us your thoughts on that um
+so the Twittersphere is going nuts with that one it's it's pretty awesome what do you guys think Lane I guess you can give us your thoughts on that

 **Elaine:**
-yeah when I went to Shanghai two months ago I was surprised that like how big the community support was over in China because I hadn't really been in touch with that part of the community at all but it seems like there's a lot more support for e.t.c over there than here in the states and it's great to hear that btcc will be supporting if you're in classic and I here are not um the other one um which one
+yes when I went to Shanghai two months ago I was surprised that like how big the community support was over in China because I hadn't really been in touch with that part of the community at all but it seems like there's a lot more support for ETC over there than here in the states and it's great to hear that btcc will be supporting if you're in classic and I here are not the other one which one

 **Carlo Vicari:**
- I'm sorry um I
+ I'm sorry

 **Elaine:**
 think they're only going to support one

 **Carlo Vicari:**
-yeah yeah that's um that's what it looks like right now um I the we chat is kind of still buzzing about what's going on with that for you guys listening out there who don't know what I meant by that um we kind of have a lot of our discussions amongst the North American and European counterparts take place you know on slack and read it and stuff like that but a lot of the Asian community um they really communicate a lot through the we chat group that's on for a theorem classic so what do you think
+yes that's what it looks
+like now I the we chat is kind of still buzzing about what's going on with that for you guys listening out there who don't know what I meant by that we kind of have a lot of our discussions amongst the North American and European counterparts take place you know on slack and read it and stuff like that but a lot of the Asian community they really communicate a lot through the we chat group that's on for ethereum classic so what do you think
-Krisha I mean I know you've probably been in touch with some people about this and you've got a lot of community response about education um it's pretty cool how much the Asian community is into what we've got going on right
+Krisha I mean I know you've probably been in touch with some people about this and you've got a lot of community response about education it's pretty cool how much the Asian community is into what we've got going on

 **Christian Seberino:**
- yeah
+ yes
-I contacted by somebody that wanted to translate some of my educational materials which and that I wasn't expecting that and edit stuff he even showed me some Chinese web page which of course I couldn't read but he said oh yeah you got all these people reading your stuff on this website so i thought off to take your word for it because i have no clue what it says and how to
+I contacted by somebody that wanted to translate some of my educational materials which and that I wasn't expecting that and edit stuff he even showed me some Chinese web page which of course I couldn't read but he said you got all these people reading your stuff on this website so i thought off to take your word for it because i have no clue what it says and how to